chemodun/X4-XMLDiffAndPatch/README.md

 There is a MIT license for this tool.
 You can find it in the [LICENSE](LICENSE) file.

 ## Changelog

+### [0.2.18] - 2025-02-27

+- Fixed
+  - XMLDiff: wrong attribute selection for the path
+  - XMLDiff: fixed issue with not applied --append-to-log option
+- Improved
+  - Both utilities: --log-to-file option now requires a log level (error, warn, info, debug) as a parameter

 ### [0.2.17] - 2025-02-25